 1. Austin, Texas

 South by Southwest is hosted here for a reason.
 Austin is a hip and entrepreneur-friendly spot for small tech businesses to thrive.
-It’s ranked “third with respect to high-growth industries and business in the computer software and services industry,” in good part because of its young talent and culture that is dedicated to pushing innovation forward.
+It’s ranked eighth as the best places for business and careersin good part because of its young talent and culture that is dedicated to pushing innovation forward.

 2. Portland, Oregon

 You probably have hipster stereotypes running through your head right now, but put that aside.
 Portland is undeniably a promising tech town (they’ve even made a video about it).
 It’s not just that it’s a hot, up-and-coming spot in the tech world that should make it a draw for your small business.
-It’s the city’s strong, supportive community, which hosts events like Startup Week to help young businesses succeed.
+It’s the city’s strong, supportive community that helps young businesses succeed.

 3. Denver, Colorado

 Colorado has been a booming place for tech startups and small businesses, with a recent report listing several worthwhile spots in the state.
 Denver in particular is a city blessed with lots of small business in “high-growth industries” and is extremely supportive of entrepreneurship.
-For example, as CNN Money noted, the city opened “a new center for entrepreneurship and technology” that’s aimed at providing local companies with advice about all aspects of running a small tech business.
+The state is “witnessing tech industry expansion to a degree not yet seen this business cycle,” said Katie Murtaugh, a senior research analyst with CBRE Group Inc. Tech companies, like Apple and Facebook, moved into more than 472,000 square feet of space in Denver in 2018.
 Plus, you still get the perks of the nearby town of Boulder, also a major start up spot.

 4. Pittsburgh, Pennsylvania

-The Atlantic recently declared that Pittsburgh has “one of the liveliest technology ecosystems in the country.”
+Pittsburgh is becoming a popular place for tech and research and development jobs.
+Reuters reports these types of jobs exceeded those in the iron and steel mills for the first time in 2014.
 It’s emerged as a city extremely supportive of new tech business ventures and a healthy job pool.
-There’s not just Carnegie Mellon University providing talent, but according to a recent report, there are about 177,000 tech-related people working in Pittsburgh, with more to come.
+There’s not just Carnegie Mellon University providing talent, but according to a recent CBRE report, tech jobs in Pittsburgh grew by 21.2 percent between 2012 and 2017.
 Put it this way: if both Google and Apple are expanding in the city, it’s a safe bet.

 5. Seattle, Washington

 The home of Microsoft and Amazon is a very, very good place to start a business.
 Why?
 As the Wall Street Journal noted, “Seattle’s tech economy seems to have a trickle-down effect.
 The mega-companies in the region have laid a groundwork, allowing the city to develop into an attractive place for businesses to innovate.”
+CBRE ranked Seattle second in its Tech Talent report.
+The city saw a 19.4 percent increase in its talent labor pool from 2012 to 2017.
+And 23,600 tech jobs added between the same time frame.
 Big companies mean it’s not just a healthy place for mentoring small businesses like yours (and who doesn’t want the insights of a Microsoft big honcho?)
 It is also one ripe with potential buyout opportunities for those looking to sell their successful start-ups.

 Which is something you should keep in mind, because we have no doubt your business is going to succeed.